Murn After Reading: Writing

-Before the episode aired, James Gunn teased the level of violence in the episode, "There was one moment they were afraid of us showing that comes in Episode 6 that I pretty much insisted on keeping."
+Before the episode aired, Gunn teased the level of violence in the episode, "There was one moment they were afraid of us showing that comes in Episode 6 that I pretty much insisted on keeping".

 On the concept of Auggie using the "White Dragon" suit, Gunn said, "He is really a piece of shit.
 It's a real thing in our world, it's a real thing in our life.
 And to, kind of, do these sort of McDonald's versions of white supremacy that happen in these types of tales seems inauthentic to me.
-So I decided to just let him be what he is, which is a racist piece of shit."
+So I decided to just let him be what he is, which is a racist piece of shit".
 Actor Robert Patrick commented, "That was really, really exciting.
 I have to be honest with you, to be fit with a suit and to realise that I was going to be a supervillain was just, I was so excited for that. [...]
-And, you know, the suits are not cheap, they're expensive, and it was one of the things I sweated [about] while we were doing the production was, you know, 'I can't get fat, I can't gain weight.'"
+And, you know, the suits are not cheap, they're expensive, and it was one of the things I sweated [about] while we were doing the production was, you know, 'I can't get fat, I can't gain weight'".

 Filming

-While the episode was the sixth to air, it was actually the final episode to be filmed.
-The reasoning was that Gunn originally didn't plan to direct the episode, but settled on to do it, deeming it his favorite episode.
+While the episode was the sixth to air, it was the final episode to be filmed.
+The reasoning was that Gunn originally did not plan to direct the episode, but settled on to do it, deeming it his favorite episode.